miguelpalospou/miguelpalospou/README.md

   <img src="https://img.shields.io/badge/Google%20Analytics-E37400.svg?style=for-the-badge&logo=Google-Analytics&logoColor=white"/>

-  Get in touch
+  Get in touch:
+  <br/><br/>
-📫 How to reach me: miguelpalospou@gmail.com or LinkedIn 🔭 I'm currently pursuing the full-time Data Analytics Bootcamp at Ironhack.
+* 📫 How to reach me: miguelpalospou@gmail.com or LinkedIn
+* 🔭 I'm currently pursuing the full-time Data Analytics Bootcamp at Ironhack.
 Working as a freelance career coach at Wonsulting.
-💬 Always down for a coffe or a call to get to know each other!
+* 💬 Always down for a coffe or a call to get to know each other!